ciaranrobrien/SwiftUIMasonry/README.md

 ### Parameters
 * `rows`: The number of rows in the masonry.
-* `placementMode`: The placement of subviews in the masonry.
 * `horizontalSpacing`: The distance between horizontally adjacent subviews, or `nil` if you want the masonry to choose a default distance for each pair of subviews.
 * `verticalSpacing`: The distance between vertically adjacent subviews, or `nil` if you want the masonry to choose a default distance for each pair of subviews.
 * `content`: A view builder that creates the content of this masonry.